armele/mctradepost-retro/README.md

 This mod extends the MineColonies mod.
 It, and it's dependencies, are required for MC Trade Post to function.
 MineColonies base functionality is not altered.
 The team supporting MineColonies has created a great mod that has provided hours of fun, and inspired these small additions.

 MC Trade Post introduces an economic system which allows the selling of excess items for Trade Coins (‡).
-These coins can be used for a variety of purposes, such as bribing raiders to leave the town alone, unlocking vacations and resorts at which your colonists can improve stats and get happier, and other additional upgrades and features.
+These coins will be used for a variety of purposes, such as bribing raiders to leave the town alone, unlocking vacations and resorts at which your colonists can improve stats and get happier, and other additional upgrades and features that will be added as the mod progresses.

 ### In-Game How-To

-Craft a Marketplace hut.
-Using the build tool, choose the "Economics" style from the MC Trade Post mod, and contruct the Marketplace as you would any other hut.
-Interactions for the MC Trade Post mod are handled primarily in the Marketplace interface on that hut block.
+Consult the "Economics" research line in the University for some tips on where to get started with the features in this mod.

 ### Buildings
 #### Marketplace